 After reading this article, we bet food stores will become a hot item on your bucket list of sites to see in Argentina.
 These stores visits are a great way to feed your stomach with authentic and local foods.
 But beyond your stomach, these “food museums” will feed your curiosity and craving for understanding the local and cultural landscape.

-Enjoy reading this article?
-As you prepare for your trip to Argentina, you will find many more references for food stores, markets and restaurants in our Amazon Bestseller book: Authentic Food Quest Argentina: A Guide to Eat Your Way Authentically Through Argentina Grab your copy NOW on Amazon Kindle!
+Enjoyed reading this article?
+As you prepare for your trip to Argentina, you will find many more food store references, markets, and restaurants in our Amazon Bestseller book: Authentic Food Quest Argentina: A Guide to Eat Your Way Authentically Through Argentina Grab your copy TODAY on Amazon!

 Savor The Adventure!